HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 This section outlines how the SMART on FHIR Backend Services Authorization will be used by the Health Care Surveys Content IG.

-* The system actors namely Data Source, HDEA and the NCHS Data Store are required to use the SMART on FHIR Backend Services Authorization mechanisms as outlined below for the following interactions:
+* The system actors namely Data Source, eCR Now FHIR App-Health Care Surveys and the NCHS Data Store are required to use the SMART on FHIR Backend Services Authorization mechanisms as outlined below for the following interactions:

-    * HDEA accessing data from the Data Source
+    * eCR Now FHIR App-Health Care Surveys accessing data from the Data Source
-    * HDEA posting data to the NCHS Data Store acting as a Data Receiver with FHIR capabilities
+    * eCR Now FHIR App-Health Care Surveys posting data to the NCHS Data Store acting as a Data Receiver with FHIR capabilities

 * System actors acting as servers (e.g., electronic health record (EHR) and NCHS Data Store) **SHALL** advertise conformance to SMART on FHIR Backend Services by hosting Well-Known Uniform Resource Identifiers (URIs) as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.

 * System actors acting as servers **SHALL** include token_endpoint, scopes_supported, token_endpoint_auth_methods_supported and token_endpoint_auth_signing_alg_values_supported as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.

-* When System actors act as clients (e.g., HDEA), they **SHALL** share their JSON Web Key Set (JWKS) with the server System actors (e.g., EHR and NCHS Data Store) using Uniform Resource Locators (URLs) as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.
+* When System actors act as clients (e.g., eCR Now FHIR App-Health Care Surveys), they **SHALL** share their JSON Web Key Set (JWKS) with the server System actors (e.g., EHR and NCHS Data Store) using Uniform Resource Locators (URLs) as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.

 * System actors acting as clients **SHALL** obtain the access token as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.